OpenBioLink/ITO/README.md

 The ontology and associated resources are still under intense development.
 If you have questions or are interested in collaborations, please contact us!

+### Using ITO

+The ITO model is made available as an OWL (Web Ontology Language) file.
+You can use the [Protege ontology editor](https://protege.stanford.edu/) to explore and edit the ontology.
+You can use a wide variety of frameworks for OWL, RDF and the SPARQL graph query language to access and query the ontology.
+We recommend using the (Owlready2)[https://pythonhosted.org/Owlready2/] Python library.
+We will soon release notebooks demonstrating the use of Owlready2 and SPARQL with ITO.

 ### Licensing

 The ontology file is distributed under a [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.